Are you an exclusive pumper who is ready to stop pumping? Here’s what you need to know about weaning from the pump when you are exclusively pumping.

 After you drop one pumping session, it’s a good idea to wait a few days before dropping the next unless you need to wean quickly.

-Since they are about 12 hours apart, you can choose the one that you are most eager to get rid of.
-(For example, I was pumping at 7pm and 6am and decided to drop the morning one so I could sleep a little longer.)
+It doesn’t matter which session you drop first – you can choose the one that you are most eager to get rid of.
+(For example, I was pumping at 6am and 7pm and decided to drop the morning one so I could sleep a little longer.)

 When you are down to just a few minutes/a few ounces on the pumping session that you’re dropping, try skipping it completely and just doing the one longer pumping session per day.

-Step 4: Hang Tight for a Few Days.
+Step 4: Hang tight for a few days

 Let your body catch up with you.